 Not a terribly bad macro split.
 The only thing that may be concerning is the fat content.

-Compared to their fellow industry leaders, KOS’s grams per serving of fat is a little higher.
+Compared to their fellow industry leaders, KOS’s grams per serving of fat are a little higher.
 Vega has 2 grams per serving and Sunwarrior has 1.5 grams.
 However, KOS has more grams per serving of protein compared to the other guys.
 Vega only has 15 grams and Sunwarrior has 18 grams.

 I don’t mind the fat content, especially since it’s all sourced from good fats.